awsdocs/amazon-sns-developer-guide/doc_source/sns-subscription-filter-policies.md

 ## Example Message with Attributes<a name="example-message-with-attributes"></a>

 The following example shows a message payload sent by an Amazon SNS topic that publishes customer transactions\.
-The message includes attributes that describe the transaction:
+The `MessageAttributes` field includes attributes that describe the transaction:
 + Customer's interests
 + Store name
 + Event state
 + Purchase price in USD

-Because this message includes attributes, any topic subscription that includes a filter policy can selectively accept or reject the message\.
+Because this message includes the `MessageAttributes` field, any topic subscription that includes a filter policy can selectively accept or reject the message\.

 ```
 {